SravyaBulusu/MiniCRM/README.md

 # Mini CRM Mobile Application

 A simple **CRM (Customer Relationship Management) Mobile App** built using **React Native** with API integration for managing Customers and Leads.
-Includes a Dashboard with charts and supports light/dark mode across the app.
+Includes a Dashboard with charts across the app.

 ---